afwang/ogame-android-app/README.md

 - After building the simple and basic Ogame agent, actually build the app to present user with the overview page.

+- Fix the parser for the overview page.
+Recommended method: Search string for the comments, and delete those sections.
+The sections are as follows:
+	* <!-- JAVASCRIPT --> to <!-- END JAVASCRIPT -->
+	* <!-- #MMO:NETBAR# --> to </script>
+	* <!-- Start Alexa Certify Javascript --> to </script>
+	* Also delete this text: "The relocation allows you to move your planets to a different position in another preferred system far away. <br /><br />
+The actual relocation takes place 24 hours after activation.
+During this time you can use your planets as per normal.
+A countdown shows you the time remaining before the relocation.<br /><br />
+Once the countdown finishes and the planet is to be moved, none of your fleets that are stationed here will be able to be active.
+Nothing will be able to be built or researched either.
+Should a construction contract or a fleet still be active once the countdown finishes, the relocation will be cancelled.<br /><br />
+If the move is successful, 240.000 Dark Matter will be deducted from your account.
+The moon, buildings and all stored resources will move with planet/moon immediately.
+Your fleets will fly automatically to new coordinates on speed of slowest ship.
+The jump gate of a relocated moon will be deactivated for 24 hours."
+	* <div id="mmonetbar" class="mmoogame"> to </script>